TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/AccessingSiteConfiguration.rst

 Accessing the current site object
 =================================

-When rendering frontend or backend, TYPO3 builds an HTTP request object through a :ref:`PSR-15 middleware stack <request-handling>` and enriches it with information.
+When rendering the frontend or backend, TYPO3 builds an HTTP request object through a :ref:`PSR-15 middleware stack <request-handling>` and enriches it with information.
 Part of that information are the objects :php:`\TYPO3\CMS\Core\Site\Entity\Site` and